huchengyong/easy-mydb/README.md

 ## strict
 Strict mode, be used in `update` `insert` `insertAll` methods.
 In general mode, if there are some fields in the operated data don't exist in the table, we will get some errors.
-So we need use `strict` method to filter some fields don't exist in the table.
+So we need to use `strict` method to filter some fields don't exist in the table.
 ```js
 let data = {name: 'root', age: 18, gender: 1}
 User.strict().insert(data)